 The Lindner Shoe Company appeared on the scene like a meteor and rose to a million dollar concern in less than 15 years.
 As quickly as it rose…it fell.
-Mr. Lindner’s suceess declined through World War I and finally failed in 1920.
-Eventually the Lindner estate at Forest Hills went into the hands of the banks.
+Mr. Lindner’s succeess declined through World War I and finally failed in 1920.
+Eventually, the Lindner estate at Forest Hills went into the hands of the banks.
 The Lindner years had come to an end.

 Locals have told us the golf course was opened to the public and kept operable by caretakers during the time the banks managed the property.

 In 1944, the 200 acre Lindner estate (Forest Hills) was purchased by the Lancaster YMCA and was named Camp Shand.
 The YMCA took possession of the property in 1945.
 The property consisted of a mansion house in excellent condition, four well built cabins, a caretaker’s residence, a small craft shop, a 9 hole golf course, and acreage suitable for athletic events.
 An old farm of 61 acres was sold by the YMCA to a hunting club.
 This was done to raise funds to develop the remaining 139 acres.
 Camp Shand overlooked the Conodoguinet Creek with a 60 mile view of the Blue Mountains and green gold valleys.
 The facility opened in the summer of 1946.
 The pool was soon built to add to the camper’s activities.
 Little was done to change the facility until May of 1965 when a disastrous fire, caused by lightning, destroyed the multi-functional mansion house.
 In July of 1967, the present day Dining Hall and Main Dorm were completed.
 At the time of construction, these two buildings were summer buildings and were not winterized.